Thomsch/tellina_user_experiment/infrastructure.md

 #### Unified vs Graphical diffs
 Diffs could be shown in the bash shell where the participants will be completing the tasks.
 However, diffs shown in the terminal (unified diffs) can be hard to understand, especially for participants unfamiliar with diffs.
 On the other hand, graphical diffs are easier to understand and more accessible.
-Thus, the study will use Meld to show diffs.
-This requires that the subjects have Meld installed on the system they will use to participate to the study.
+Thus, the experiment will use Meld to show diffs.
+This requires that the subjects have Meld installed on the system they will use to participate to the experiment.

 ### User Interface